syncfusion-content/asp.netmvc-docs/aspnetmvc/RichTextEditor/Working-with-Hyperlinks.md

 N> Leave this textbox blank if you want to display the full link as hyperlink in the editor.

-5. To display additional helpful information when you place the pointer on the hyperlink, type the required text in the “Tooltip” field.
+5. To display an additional helpful information when you place the pointer on the hyperlink, type the required text in the “Tooltip” field.
 6. Click OK button to insert a hyperlink.

 {% highlight html %}